Domain Generalization via Nuclear Norm Regularization: Conclusions

 \section{Conclusions}

 In this work, we propose nuclear norm minimization, a simple yet effective regularization method for improving domain generalization without acquiring domain annotations.
-Key to our method is minimizing the nuclear norm of the feature embeddings as a convex proxy for rank minimization.
-Empirically, we show that our method is broadly applicable with ERM and other competitive algorithms for domain generalization and achieves competitive performance across synthetic and a wide range of real-world datasets.
-Theoretically, we show that it outperforms ERM with $\ell_2$ regularization in the linear setting.
-We hope our work will inspire effective algorithm design and promote a better understanding of domain generalization.
+Key to our method is minimizing the nuclear norm of feature embeddings as a convex proxy for rank minimization.
+Empirically, our method is broadly applicable to many competitive algorithms for domain generalization and achieves competitive performance across synthetic and a wide range of real-world datasets.
+Theoretically, our method outperforms ERM with $\ell_2$ regularization in the linear setting.